 Imagine my surprise when I opened it and pulled out a packet with a letter attached saying my son had been selected as a potential winner for the 2019 Disney Dreamers Academy!
 He was shocked and beyond excited as he read the letter.
 We could not believe that out of the thousands who apply, my son gets to be a 2019 Disney Dreamer.

 DIVA TIP: If your dreamer applies and is accepted, do NOT post anything on social media until the official winners list has been posted on the Disney Dreamers Academy website, this is a clause in the contract and I would hate for your student to lose out because they didn’t see this rule.
 Once the list of winners is posted, feel free to brag on your dreamer anywhere you want!

 This is the application process in a nutshell.
-I highly encourage you to encourage your dreamer to apply when the next round of applications opens for the 2020 Disney Dreamers Academy.
-In the meantime, stay tuned for an update, because the 2019 Disney Dreamers Academy takes place from March 21-24, 2019, and I fully intend to report all I can learn from it as my Disney Dreamer and I attend with 99 other amazing teens from around the United States.
+I highly encourage you to encourage your dreamer to apply for the 2022 Disney Dreamers Academy.
+In the meantime, you can read my report of the 2019 Disney Dreamers Academy from March 21-24, 2019, I attended with 99 other amazing teens from around the United States.

 Are you ready to start planning your magical vacation, but you aren’t sure where to start?
 Contact our recommended travel agent, Patricia at All Dreams for Travel, and she can do all the work for you.
 Best of all, all of her services are FREE, all you have to do is click here to request a quote!

 ***Disclaimer – We at Tips from the Disney Divas and Devos hope you enjoy reading our articles, and encourage you to share any you feel may be of interest to someone else.
 We do ask, however, if you choose to share the photographs attached to our articles, you give credit to the photographer.
 Thank you for your cooperation and sharing our love of Disney!